 E. First name + Last name + Company name (Cathy Patalas at Woodpecker.co)

-There are a couple of rules when it comes to choosing the best “from” line that fulfills your goal and fits into the context of your email, as well as to the list of contacts who will receive your messages.
+There are a couple of rules when it comes to choosing the best “from” line that fulfills your goal and fits into the context of your email, as well as the list of contacts who will receive your messages.

 Rules to follow while editing a “from” line: